(Opuntia ficus-indica= Cactus ficus-indica)

 – Food products:the fruit, known as prickly pear or cactus fruit is edible and it is used as food.
 From this derives other food like tuna cheese.
 With the fruit of the nopal we can elaborate jams, jellies, nectar, etc..
 It can also be dried and consumed as dried fruit.

 Consumed as a vegetable, is adequate in many diets.
-(More information about the nutritional value of this cactus in the listing above.)
+(More information about the nutritional value of this cactus.)

 – Young pads: young succulent stems, called nopales, are consumed as a vegetable food.
 In very dry climates, the parenchyma of the cladodes (“pulp” of the cactus) is an excellent source of hydration.
 The gelatinous interior is rich in mucilage and cellulose, which gives emollient properties suitable for treating bruises and wounds.